jrnewton/tapedeck2/README.md

 3. Need easy TLS support, as it's usually the hardest part when setting up new software.
 Consider punting with an nginx proxy and Let's Encrypt + certbot.

 ## TODO
+- [ ] TLS support.
+- [ ] Auth support.
-- [ ] capture existing mp3 and m3u files (port existing functionality).
+- [ ] Capture existing mp3 and m3u files (port existing functionality).
-- [ ] capture live streams.
+- [ ] Capture live streams.
-- [ ] plugin to capture existing archived shows from my favorite radio stations.
+- [ ] Plugin to capture existing archived shows from my favorite radio stations.
-- [ ] recordings must be shareable ala "anyone with this link can access".
+- [ ] Recordings must be shareable ala "anyone with this link can access".
-- [ ] playback GUI with offline support and background play on IOS (Eg doesn't shut off when you lock your phone).
+- [ ] Playback GUI with offline support and background play on IOS (Eg doesn't shut off when you lock your phone).
-- [ ] data storage???
+- [ ] Data storage TBD.
 It would work best for me to use Google drive but that goes against Goal #2.